Heidelberg is a charming town in southwestern Germany.

 It stands on the south slope of the hill, looking out over the Philosophers’ Way.

-8. Stroll up the Philosopher’s Walk
+8. Philosopher’s Walk

 The Philosopher’s Way, or Philosopher’s Walk, is one of the best Heidelberg activities for couples.